-Like most modern applications, Martini is flexible enough to accommodate different deployment architectures.
-Depending on how you plan to use it, one setup may be preferable over the other.
-Certain scenarios call for different set-ups and in this page, we shall briefly discuss the most common of them.
+Martini is flexible enough to accommodate different deployment architectures.
+Depending on how you plan to use it, one setup may be preferable over another.
+Certain scenarios call for different set-ups and this page briefly discusses the most common of them.

-In this case, it is important to know the deployment model of choice because some deployment models offer more flexibility than others.
-To summarize, an on-premise deployment would give you the freedom to set-up your instances however you want while deployments on TORO Cloud automatically assume and maintain a three-tier network architecture (high availability).
+It is important to know the deployment model of choice because some deployment models offer more flexibility than others.
+To summarize, an on-premise deployment would give you the freedom to set-up your instances however you like, while deployments on TORO Cloud automatically assume and maintain a three-tier network architecture (high availability).